danielyanghansen/TDT4165-Scala-project/README.md

     - For lazy evaluation: avoid circular dependencies
     - For different threads: if the threads are dependent on each other, design this dependency to be "staggered" (often based on thread ID), and make sure that locking of resources is done in an order that prevents the threads from waiting for each other to unlock resources.
     - In general: Eliminiate the 4 necessary conditions for deadlocks:
-      - `Mutual exclusion` - Two or more processes trying to access the same unshareable
+      - `Mutual exclusion` - Two or more processes trying to access the same unshareable resource
       - `Hold-and-wait` - A process holding (and blocking) one resource while waiting for access to another resource which is blocked by another process
-      - `No preemption` -
+      - `No preemption` - If a process is holding a resource, that resource cannot be forcibly released from another process (like a master thread)
-      - `Circular Wait` -
+      - `Circular Wait` - When one process is waiting for a resource, which is held by the second process, which is also waiting for a resource held by the third process etc (which is waiting for a resource held by the first process).

   ```scala
   lazy val deadlock1: Int = {